 Each scene has specific requirements as to what kind of music it needs.
 Sometime it might need a beautifully composed symphony while other times it might just need a straightforward rock song.
-A lot of times the directors are not very vocal and descriptive of what genre they want.
-Make sure you ask all the right questions and exactly understand what genre the director is talking about.
+A lot of times, the directors are not very vocal and descriptive of what genre they want.
+Make sure you ask all the right questions and accurately understand what genre the director is talking about.

 ‘WHO’ will play the music I write?

 This question has two sides:

 - Whether the director wants a real orchestra or not?
 Composing and transcribing for orchestra requires a lot of money as well effort.
-This point needs to be clarified beforehand because non-clarity can lead to bad implications.
+This point needs to be clarified beforehand because non-clarity can lead to adverse implications.

 - Whether the director wants any specific instrumentation?
-A lot of times directors need certain tone, which can only be achieved using specific instruments.
+A lot of times, directors need a certain tone, which can only be achieved using specific instruments.
 The requirement of any such instrument should be made known to the composer beforehand.
 No matter what you make, if that tone is not there, the director will not approve the music.